 pesto

 It takes considerable skill to harvest pine trees.
 Cones are collected by men who shin up tall pine trees.
-Hard work for £20 a day.
-And as many of the cones are empty, more trees have to be climbed.
-The cones have been devastated by two kinds of bugs – the pine shoot beetle and the conifer seed bug.
-Global warming has lead to the latter reproducing at a much greater rate, and they consume at a ferocious rate.
-The real worry for those who make their living from harvesting pine nuts, is that if the trees are not longer productive they will be felled for fire wood.
-With no means of being able to buy replacements, farmers will have to let the scrub oak to take over.
+The pine shoot beetle and the conifer seed bug, reproducing at a great rate, left many cones empty.
+For those who depend on this as a harvest, they worry that if the trees are not longer productive they will be felled for fire wood.
+Farmers with no means to plant more, will be forced to let the scrub oak to take over.
+We hope that Lebanese pine nuts will survive the economic crisis in Lebanon.

 ingredients